108170218-myseneca/CSN400-Capstone/checkpoint3/README.md

 then i created conflict by updating the color in (local repo) to `darkolivegreen`

 ### PartC - Conflict Management - Merge Editor
 Managing the conflict using the `VSCode` I have `Accept Incoming` and `Accept Current` for the second part.
-Once i have accepted both changes towards `Complete Merge`
+After accepting both changes, the process moves towards the `Complete Merge`

 ### PartD - Collaboration - Creating a Pull Request
 After runing `git status` it showed the result below